-As Vanderbilt’s Childrens Hospital neared completion of its four-story, $100 million expansion project, the hospital’s development team asked Stonecastle to create a TV commercial promoting a fundraising campaign called “Give To The Next Breath.”
+As the Children’s Hospital at Vanderbilt neared completion of its four-story, $100 million expansion project, the hospital’s development team asked Stonecastle to create a TV commercial promoting a fundraising campaign called “Give To The Next Breath.”
 Stonecastle’s job was to establish an emotional connection, in 60 seconds, that would motivate viewers to join the campaign.

 It was important to Vanderbilt’s development team to tell an attention-grabbing story about the need for the new hospital wing.
-So we came up with a scripted concept that was the opposite of what you see in most hospital ads: no words at all.
-Just a little girl roaming the empty hallways in search of a way to be a part of her brother’s healing process.
+So we came up with a scripted concept that ran counter to what you see in most hospital ads: no words at all – just a little girl roaming the empty hallways in search of a way to be a part of her brother’s healing process.
 It also didn’t hurt that Tim McGraw agreed to film an introduction to the commercial in the still-unfinished wing of the hospital.

 Vanderbilt needed a creative partner who could take a rough concept and execute it all the way from script to delivery.
 Filmed on-location over a two-day period, Stonecastle produced the TV spot with separate crews: one larger commercial-setup for Tim McGraw, and another documentary-sized crew for the subsequent scenes.
 This approach provided an efficient, cost-conscious production that also left the smallest footprint as our crews navigated a working hospital.